Ryezhang/weeman/README.md

 2. clone the repo (git clone git@github.com:USERNAME/weeman.git)
 3. make your changes
 4. push the repository
+5. make a pull request.
-5. Add yourself in contributors.txt
+6. Add yourself in contributors.txt

 Thank you - and happy contributing!